CJ-Felicitas/Form-Tester/README.md

 - version -> 8.1.1
 - DB -> Maria BD

 ## To do

+### Priority
+- alter the table and fix the constraints of each table
+- practice JS DOM for dashboard menu

+### Less Priority
 - work on sessions and cookies
 - login script added but still need to practice using sessions
-- rename the index.php to open employee_generator.php
-- Separate admin view and employee 1 and 2 view
+- Separate admin view from the rest of the employees
+- utilize employee_generator.php for the admin view
+- Fix password issue in google when signing in
+- error handlers for session_destroy() whenever logout is set